 Biochemistry is the branch of science that explores the chemical processes and substances that occur within living organisms.
-It is a field that combines biology and chemistry, providing a deeper understanding of the molecular mechanisms that drive life processes.
-Biochemistry plays a crucial role in various scientific disciplines, including medicine, genetics, and biotechnology.
-By studying the chemical reactions and interactions that occur within cells and organisms, biochemists can unravel the complexities of life and develop new insights into disease mechanisms, drug development, and sustainable solutions.
+Moreover, it is a field that combines biology and chemistry, providing a more profound understanding of the molecular mechanisms that drive life processes.
+It plays a crucial role in various scientific disciplines, including medicine, genetics, and biotechnology.

 The Building Blocks of Life: An Overview of Biomolecules

 The central dogma of molecular biology describes the flow of genetic information within a cell.
-DNA gets transcribed into RNA.
-RNA is then translated into proteins.
-DNA is a helix made of two strands.
-These strands are composed of nucleotides.
-Each nucleotide consists of a sugar molecule (deoxyribose), a phosphate group, and one of four nitrogenous bases: adenine (A), thymine (T), cytosine (C), or guanine (G).
+DNA gets transcribed into RNA which is then translated into proteins.
+DNA is a helix made of two strands which are composed of nucleotides.
+Further, each nucleotide consists of a sugar molecule (deoxyribose), a phosphate group, and one of four nitrogenous bases: adenine (A), thymine (T), cytosine (C), or guanine (G).
 The sequence of these bases determines the genetic code.

 RNA is like DNA but has three key differences.
 First, it is single-stranded.
 Second, it has the sugar ribose, not deoxyribose.
 Third, it has uracil (U) instead of thymine in its bases.
 There are also three types of RNA that help make proteins.
 These are: messenger RNA (mRNA), transfer RNA (tRNA), and ribosomal RNA (rRNA).